HAPPY DAYS

 “Got this though,” said Joe triumphantly, reaching down into the holdall and pulling out a double-barrelled shotgun.
 He dumped it onto the table, knocking over his pint as he did so.

 “Oops, sorry,” said Joe.
-“Hands are a bit buggered up.”
+“Hands are a bit stuffed.”

 Joe picked up his other vodka shot and downed it.
 He repeated his squeal and giggle, the pink liquid once more oozing out from the holes in his face.